SemCo: Toward Semantic Coherent Visual Relationship Forecasting: A VRF BASELINE METHOD

-\paragraph{Semantic Feature.} Different relationships may exist between the same pair of objects (e.g. $\textless$person-near-car$\textgreater$, $\textless$person-drive-car$\textgreater$), meanwhile, the same predicate may be used to describe different types of object pairs (e.g. $\textless$person-ride-bike$\textgreater$, $\textless$person-ride-horse$\textgreater$).
-We adopt a semantic embedding layer to map the object category $c$ into word embedding $s$.
-Note that the parameters of object categories are initialized with the pre-trained word representations such as word2vec \cite{mikolov2013efficient}.
+\textit{3) Semantic Feature $E_{se}$} We adopt a semantic embedding layer to map the object category into a word embedding.
+Note that the parameters of object categories are initialized with the pre-trained word representations, such as word2vec~\cite{mikolov2013efficient}.